run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/configuration/generate-reports-tickets.md

 Description: Generate reports – Ticket management

 #Generate reports - Request and Incident management

-Generate reports of causes and solutions
+##Generate reports of causes and solutions

 This report has the objective to present the causes and solution of the service requests.

-### Procedure

 1. Access the functionality through the main menu Reports \> Incident/Request Managment \> Causes and Solutions Control;